Algorab/actix-sse-gzip/Readme.md

 ## Summary
-Using the compression slow down the throughput dramatically.
-While the uncompressed throughput is perfect.
+Using the compression slow down the throughput in an expected manner.